 Wearing earlobe sensors, the students watch colorful depictions of their heart-rate variability, or spaces between heartbeats.
 Red means stress; green signals that the rate is minus erratic variations that make people edgy.
 Drawing in deep and even breaths kicks in a parasympathetic response — throwing the brakes on the fight-or-flight reaction that triggers stress.
 The color wheel becomes outlined in green.
 Calm.

 True relaxation is more than bath balms and Netflix, Hudson said.
 “If you really want to get the physiological and emotional benefits, it takes intentional effort and concentrated engagement.”

 The purpose of the SMART Lab is to swim upstream, Paul Granello said, teaching students stress management, coping skills and resiliency skills so that they won’t need mental health services.

 “The more we can intervene with people earlier, the better,” he said.
 “Why wait till people are about to go over the waterfall before you intervene?”

-Especially because anxiety is one anxiety is so treatable.
+Especially because anxiety is so treatable.